Skojar/syuzhet_squad/dramatis_personae.md

 Relationships between main characters and between them and the principal are a special kind of resource.
     What matters is the stability and reliability of the relationship.
 Enemies can have a solid relationship, and when it's "troubled" they need to resolve the uncertainty in the same way that friends who've had a falling out.

+# Things to buy
+* a stronger effect
+* additional uses of signature
+* advancement
+    * additional complications
+    * upgraded resources
+    * destiny (but what does it do?)
+    * protection from complications?